A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Method

 \subsection{Architecture and implementation details}

-Because most of the observed spectra in our set of benchmark observations (see Sect.~\ref{sec:data_benchmark}) do not extend far enough to cover the blue arm ($3926$ to $4355$ \AA) of the high resolution 4MOST spectrograph, the model we trained in the following used only fluxes from the green ($5160$ to $5730$ \AA) and red arm ($6100$ to $6790$ \AA).
-An extension of our method to the blue arm once actual 4MOST spectra are available is, of course, straight forward and preliminary tests on synthetic spectra indicated that the usage of the full 4MOST HR coverage results in an even better performance of our approach.
-In addition to the fluxes, we also adopted the average S/N ratio as a model input, so that the trained cINN can account for the uncertainty in the input fluxes in the predicted posteriors, as previously demonstrated in \cite{Kang2023a, Kang2023b, Kang2025}.
+Because most of the observed spectra in our set of benchmark observations (see Sect.~\ref{sec:data_benchmark}) do not extend far enough to cover the blue arm ($3926$ to $4355$ \AA) of the high-resolution 4MOST spectrograph, the model we trained in the following used only the fluxes from the green ($5160$ to $5730$ \AA) and red arm ($6100$ to $6790$ \AA).
+An extension of our method to the blue arm once actual 4MOST spectra are available is certainly straightforward and preliminary tests on synthetic spectra indicate that the usage of the full 4MOST HR coverage will result in an even better performance of our approach.
+In addition to the fluxes, we also adopted the average S/N as a model input, so that the trained cINN can account for the uncertainty in the input fluxes in the predicted posteriors, as previously demonstrated in \cite{Kang2023a, Kang2023b, Kang2025}.
 For simplicity, we further made sure that the input spectra to the cINN are both continuum normalised, as well as corrected for radial velocity.
-After some initial experimentation, we identified the following target parameters as viable to recover with the cINN given the input wavelength coverage (as per tests on synthetic data): \teff, \logg, \feh, \vmic, \vbroad, [Ca/Fe], [C/Fe], [Mg/Fe], [Mn/Fe], [N/Fe], [Si/Fe], [Ti/Fe] and [Li/Fe].
-As both \teff~and \vbroad~cover a rather large range, the network is trained to predict \logteff~and \logvbroad, instead.
+After some initial experimentation, we identified the following target parameters as viable to recover with the cINN given the input wavelength coverage (as per tests on synthetic data): \teff, \logg, \feh, \vmic, \vbroad, [Ca/Fe], [C/Fe], [Mg/Fe], [Mn/Fe], [N/Fe], [Si/Fe], [Ti/Fe], and [Li/Fe].
+As both \teff~and \vbroad~cover a rather large range, the network is trained to predict \logteff~and \logvbroad instead.
 This procedure may avoid training and convergence issues that can occur when the target parameters span vastly different orders of magnitude.
-In addition to this, both the input fluxes (per wavelength bin) and all target parameters are also standardised across the training data.
+In addition, both the input fluxes (per wavelength bin) and all target parameters are also standardised across the training data.
 Standardisation refers here to the practice of subtraction of the mean and subsequent normalisation by the inverse standard deviation.